-- SQLSTATE [HY000] [1040] Too many connections -> You need to increase the connection limit of your database, please refer to the manual of your database for more information. - SQLSTATE[HY000]: General error: 5 database is locked -> You're using SQLite which can't handle a lot of parallel requests.
-Please consider converting to another database like described in Converting Database Type. - SQLSTATE[HY000]: General error: 2006 MySQL server has gone away -> The database request takes too long and therefore the MySQL server times out.
-Its also possible that the server is dropping a packet that is too large.
-Please refer to the manual of your database for how to raise the config options wait\timeout and/or max\allowed\packet. - SQLSTATE [HY000] [2002] No such file or directory -> There is a problem accessing your SQLite database file in your data directory (data/owncloud.db).
+- SQLSTATE[HY000] [1040] Too many connections -> You need to increase the connection limit of your database, please refer to the manual of your database for more information. - SQLSTATE[HY000]: General error: 5 database is locked -> You're using SQLite which can't handle a lot of parallel requests.
+Please consider converting to another database like described in Converting Database Type. - SQLSTATE[HY000]: General error: 2006 MySQL server has gone away -> Please refer to Troubleshooting for more information. - SQLSTATE[HY000] [2002] No such file or directory -> There is a problem accessing your SQLite database file in your data directory (data/owncloud.db).
 Please check the permissions of this folder/file or if it exists at all.
-If you're using MySQL please start your database. - Connection closed / Operation cancelled-> This could be caused by wrong KeepAlive settings within your Apache config.
-Make sure that KeepAlive is set to On and also try to raise the limits of KeepAliveTimeout and MaxKeepAliveRequests. - No basic authentication headers were found -> This error is shown in your data/owncloud.log file.
-Some Apache modules like mod\fastcgi, mod\fcgid or mod\proxy\fcgi are not passing the needed authentication headers to PHP and so the login to ownCloud via WebDAV, CalDAV and CardDAV clients is failing.
+If you're using MySQL please start your database. - Connection closed / Operation cancelled or expected filesize 4734206 got 458752 -> This could be caused by wrong KeepAlive settings within your Apache config.
+Make sure that KeepAlive is set to On and also try to raise the limits of KeepAliveTimeout and MaxKeepAliveRequests.
+On Apache with mod\php using a different Multi-Processing Module (MPM) then prefork could be another reason.
+Further information is available at the forums. - No basic authentication headers were found -> This error is shown in your data/owncloud.log file.
+Some Apache modules like mod\fastcgi, mod\fcgid or mod\proxy\fcgi are not passing the needed authentication headers to PHP and so the login to own-Cloud via WebDAV, CalDAV and CardDAV clients is failing.
 Information on how to correctly configure your environment can be found at the forums.

-11.3 Troubleshooting Webserver and PHP problems
+11.1.3 Troubleshooting Web server and PHP problems